Advertising: Sample social media acceptable use policy

 We also have an obligation to make sure any advertisements we make, including endorsements and testimonials, are not misleading.
 Therefore we promise to disclose:

-- where a person has been, or will be, compensated for making a testimonial
+- where a person has been, or will be, compensated for endorsing the product

-- where we have actors making the testimonial, such as in cases where the original person who made the testimonial does not want to appear in our advertisement
+- where we have actors sharing the testimonial, such as in cases where the original person who made the testimonial does not want to appear in our advertisement

 - where the person making the testimonial is an immediate family member of anyone employed by our business